omarzone/hci-project/Weeks/Week 4/src/DraftRequirements.md

 - The bot should be able to identify errors in the user's pronunciation, grammar, and vocabulary during the conversation, and provide immediate and useful feedback to help the user improve.
 - The bot should be able to provide the user with additional resources, such as pronunciation examples and grammar exercises, to improve their English skills.
 - The bot should be able to adapt to the user's pace and learning style, providing personalized content and adjusting its feedback to address areas where the user needs more help.
+- The bot should allow users to customize the voice settings, such as choosing between different voices, adjusting the speaking rate, and modifying the volume.

 ## Non-Functional Requirements: